 We call the least $i$ satisfying the condition above the \emph{witness} of $w\prec w'$ and denote it by $i(w,w')$.
-We say that $w\preceq w'$ if either $w\prec w'$ or $w=w'$. \begin{proposition}[\cite{Hubicka2020CS}] The pair $(\Sigma^*,\preceq)$ is a partial order and $(\Sigma^*,\lexleq)$ is a linear extension of it. \end{proposition} This partial order will serve as the main tool for characterising the big Ramsey degrees of $\str{P}$.
+We write $w\preceq w'$ if either $w\prec w'$ or $w=w'$. \begin{proposition}[\cite{Hubicka2020CS}] $(\Sigma^*,\preceq)$ is a partial order, and $(\Sigma^*,\lexleq)$ is a linear extension of $(\Sigma^*,\preceq)$. \end{proposition} This partial order will serve as the main tool for characterising the big Ramsey degrees of $\str{P}$.
 The intuition for its definition is described in Section~\ref{sec:1types}. \begin{proof}[Proof of Proposition~\ref{prop:pos}] It is easy to see that $\preceq$ is reflexive and anti-symmetric.
 We verify transitivity.
 Let $w\prec w'\prec w''$ and put $i=\min(i(w,w'),i(w',w''))$.